 I worked alongside my manager and mentor Fayez and the very helpful and ever-knowledgeable teammate Yangwei.
 Some of my improvements for resource monitoring admin dashboards were hotfixed to customers within days after code review and testing.
 I was also able to find and report a few bugs on the side too.
 In terms of entirely new content, I advised the team creating projects demonstrating our embedded ml capability.

 MarkLogic is friendly.
 My office was next to the offices of the Java API team.
 Erik helped me get setup on quick questions the first week when my manager was in meetings.
 A few MarkLogic employees and interns also play afternoon pick-up basketball every few days.
 Tuesday lunch is provided and everyone eats together in the main kitchen-area.

 Through the security trainings, tech summits, MarkLogic University videos, and Lunch-And-Learn lecture series I got a better understanding of MarkLogic and their product strategy.
-Future interns can read the Inside MarkLogic Server white paper or NoSQL for dummies book to get an edge before their first day.
+Future interns can read the Inside MarkLogic Server white paper or Operational Data Hub book to get an edge before their first day.
 I am glad I spent my summer working at MarkLogic.

 Matthew Pinsker, Technical Writer Intern

 During the summer of 2019, I was a Technical Writer Intern for MarkLogic.
 I pursued an internship with MarkLogic because I wanted to become a technical writer but lacked professional experience in the field.
 I had an amazing time interning with the company; I was given opportunities to contribute to early-stage projects and learn in-demand tools (JIRA, Bitbucket, Git, Github, FrameMaker, DITA, and much more).
 I would recommend an internship with MarkLogic to anyone who wants to complement their studies with professional experience or transition to a new career.